VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 delivered the commands asynchronously.
 In the v3 release, the MVC controllers now send their commands synchronously and inline in order to improve the response times in the UI by bypassing the command bus and delivering commands directly to their handlers.
+In addition, in the **ConferenceProcessor** worker role, commands sent to **Order** aggregates are sent synchronously inline using the same mechanism.

 The team implemeted this behavior by adding the **SynchronousCommandBusDecorator** and **CommandDispatcher** classes to